 Getting your kids to help- teaching them a trade, housekeeping, and life skills are other great ways to get that organic connection and attention.
 The hardest part while this topic is patience.
 Kids need patience from parents to succeed, enjoy, and learn when connecting through teaching.
 You will have to work here to slow down and remember it’s about the connection more and not just getting the work done!

 My husband is very musical we have lots of guitars and even a nice keyboard.
 We don’t routinely use them as I know he and I would both like but when we do the kids love being a part of it and learning about how to play and how to enjoy the art of music.

-If you don’t have the instruments or like me you don’t have the ability to play them there is always the seemingly unlimited music available to stream.
+If you don’t have the instruments or like me you don’t have the ability to play them there is always seemingly unlimited music available to stream.
 This is one of those occasions technology can help give that connection a little boost!
 Sing your favorite motivation song every morning or create your own songs during bath and chore time routines.
 Music can make connecting magical!

 In Little House on the Prairie, Pa played his fiddle often after the chores were done.
 Laura connected with him through the song lyrics and the mood of the music he played.

-Here is your Challenge!
+Your Challenge?
 Create an Organic Connection with your Family with Minimal use of Technology.